kordaniel/hy-net-ai/node-whisper/README.md

 ```

 ### Docker container
-Loads the tiny model as the default one, selection of model is not implemented, but if you wish to use an another model you can modify the Dockerfile
+Loads the tiny model as the default one, selection of model is not implemented.
+If you wish to use an another model you can update the Dockerfile CMD statement with the desired model.

 ```console
 foo@bar:node-whisper$ docker build -t node-whisper .
 foo@bar:node-whisper$ docker run -p 56789:56789/tcp -it node-whisper